CANADA STOCKS-Manulife deal helps TSX rise, but oil shares drop

 “To see the consumer names rally domestically is I think a good reflection of the fact that investors are starting to identify some value there.”

-In the consumer groups, car parts maker Magna International Inc gained 1.2 percent to C$67.50 and dollar store operator Dollarama Inc added 2.5 percent to C$73.52.
+In the consumer groups, car parts maker Magna International Inc gained 0.7 percent to C$67.21 and supermarket chain Loblaw Cos Ltd added 0.8 percent to C$65.14.